Download Careers360 App

 5. Can I get a job in Russia without speaking Russian?

-It is not impossible to get a job in RUssia without peaking Russian.
+It is not impossible to get a job in Russia without peaking Russian.
 However it can be challenging but, it depends on your industry and job profile that you are applying for.
 It is highly recommended by experts that you learn basic Russian before planning to work or study in Russia.
 This helps you communicate and understand daily conversations.

 Articles